Is the park open during the pandemic?

 Are face masks required?

-Masks are not required for entry, but you may choose to wear one.
+Masks are only required indoors when Philadelphia's transmission rate for COVID-19 reaches the "high" level.
+An Alert at the top of this website will inform visitors if Philadelphia is at the "high" level.
 If you have symptoms, a positive test, or exposure to someone with COVID-19 you should wear a mask.

 What should I see in the park?